livewires/you-win/sheets/Reference.md

     // the images you need
 })
 .then(() => {
-    // make your world and start your game
+    // make your world and game
 })
 ```